Maria Theresia Isabella Erzherzogin von Österreich1

 Last Edited=6 Mar 2005

-Friedrich Graf von Nostitz-Rieneck was born on 1 November 1893 at Prague, Czech Republic.2 He was the son of Erwein Felix Graf von Nostitz-Rieneck and Amalia Gräfin Podstatzky-Lichenstein.2 He married Sophie Prinzessin von Hohenberg, daughter of Franz Ferdinand Erzherzog von Österreich and Sophie Maria Josephine Albina Gräfin Chotek von Chotkowa und Wognin, on 8 September 1920 at Tetschen an der Elbe.2 He died on 29 December 1973 at age 80.
+Friedrich Graf von Nostitz-Rieneck was born on 1 November 1893 at Prague, Czech RepublicG.2 He was the son of Erwein Felix Graf von Nostitz-Rieneck and Amalia Gräfin Podstatzky-Lichenstein.2 He married Sophie Prinzessin von Hohenberg, daughter of Franz Ferdinand Erzherzog von Österreich and Sophie Maria Josephine Albina Gräfin Chotek von Chotkowa und Wognin, on 8 September 1920 at Tetschen an der ElbeG.2 He died on 29 December 1973 at age 80.

-Friedrich Graf von Nostitz-Rieneck was baptised with the name of Friedrich Leopold Joseph Hubertus Maria.2 He gained the title of Graf von Nostitz-Rieneck.1
+He was given the name of Friedrich Leopold Joseph Hubertus Maria at birth.2 He gained the title of Graf von Nostitz-Rieneck.1

 Children of Friedrich Graf von Nostitz-Rieneck and Sophie Prinzessin von Hohenberg